-In this post, we’ll look at how to create a Google Sheets Drop Down Menu.
+In this post, we’ll look at how to create a Google Sheets Drop-Down Menu.
+Here’s an example of a drop-down menu to record the status of deals in a real estate deal pipeline:

-Drop down menus are great for doing better data entry and making your Sheets dynamic.
+Drop-down menus are great for data entry and making your Sheets dynamic.

 In this post, we’ll explore both of these techniques with examples.

-It only takes a few steps to create a drop down list in Google Sheets.
+It only takes a few steps to create a drop-down list in Google Sheets, using the Data Validation tool.

-Select the cell you want your drop down menu to be in.
+Select the cell where you want to put a drop-down menu.

 Then go to the menu: Data > Data validation

-The “List of items” is the simpler one.
-You simply enter the values as you want them to appear in your list, separated by commas.
+The Dropdown setup is the simpler one.
+You simply enter the values as you want them to appear in your list.

-Typing a long list of items is impractical and error-prone, so if you have more than a handful of items, I recommend using the “List from a range” criteria option.
+Typing a long list of items is impractical and error-prone, so if you have more than a handful of items, I recommend using the Dropdown (from a range) criteria option.

 In this case, you create a list of all the possible items somewhere in your Google Sheet and link to that.